rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 however, a determiner can also be marked (see Rueter ON QUANTIFICATION IN THE ERZYA LANGUAGE, forthcoming).
-Once the head of the NP has been declined, which may involve case, number and deﬁnite or cross-referential person marking, it is still possible for a given word form to be augmented through further afﬁxation, e.g. secondary declension,
+Once the head of the NP has been declined, which may involve case, number and deﬁnite or cross-referential person marking, it is still possible for a given word form to be augmented through further afﬁxation, e.g. secondary declension, <pgNo>20</pgNo> nominal conjugation with or without subsequent enclitic marking.

-<pgNo>20</pgNo>
-20

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-nominal conjugation with or without subsequent enclitic marking.
 A noun declined in the inessive case, for example, can appear in the position of spatial modiﬁer in a NP or in the position of predication target at the clausal level, e.g. pŕa+so+nzo head_N+INE+POSS3SG ‘on his/her head’, pŕa+so+nzo+ĺt́ head_N+INE+POSS-3SG+PRETII.PRED-3PL ‘they were on his/her mind’ (Bargova 1997: Вечкемань усият 30).
 Another alternative that presents itself stems from the tendency to drop predictable head nouns, which results in the